natemccurdy/windows_account_names/README.md

 Pull requests are always welcomed!

 This module uses the [Puppet Development Kit][pdk] for validation.
-All pull requests must pass the [GitHub Actions checks](ghactions_checks) before they can be merged.
+All pull requests must pass the [GitHub Actions checks][ghactions_checks] before they can be merged.

 For local development, here's the workflow I use and what I recommend you use as well:
 1. Create a feature branch.